ianw1974/zimbra-build-scripts/README.md

 # Zimbra Build Script

-If you don't want to build yourself, and just want to download Zimbra, the builds I have created can be found here: https://github.com/ianw1974/zimbra-builds
+If you don't want to build yourself, and just want to download Zimbra, the builds I have created can be found [here](https://gitlab.com/iwalker/zimbra-builds)

 # Instructions